jbulin/jbulin.github.io/teaching/fall/nopt042/index.md

 There will be 12 homework assignments each of which is worth 1 point.
 In order to get the credit, you must gain at least 8 points, out of which at least 4 points must be from the second half of the semester (assignments 7-).
 Expect increasing complexity of the assignments as the semester progresses.
 There will be an additional option to get at most 4 points after the end of classes for solving somewhat harder problems.

+The solutions to the homework assignments must be 100% your own work.
+Do not discuss them with anyone but me, do not search for solutions on the internet, and do not share your code.

 ## Frequently asked questions (FAQ)

 * _What should I do if I have a question?_ --- Check the FAQ.
 If you don't see the answer here email me putting "nopt042" in the subject.